 Sara Ascenso is a PhD candidate focusing on musicians' mental health.
-Sara holds a Licentiate degree in clinical psychology from the University of Lisbon, a BMus in piano performance from the National Superior Orchestra Academy of the Metropolitan Orchestra of Lisbon, and an MSc in Performance Science from the RCM.
+She is a chartered clinical psychologist (University of Lisbon) and holds a BMus in piano performance from the National Superior Orchestra Academy of the Metropolitan Orchestra of Lisbon, and an MSc in Performance Science from the RCM.
 Before starting her PhD research, Sara maintained regular professional activity as a psychologist both in clinical settings and within diverse educational projects and as a collaborative pianist and piano teacher.

-See Sara profile on Research Gate.
-Visit website
+See Sara's profile on ResearchGate Visit website

 Faculties / departments: Research

-Ascenso, S. and Williamon, A. and Perkins, R. (2015) Understanding the wellbeing of professional musicians through the lens of Positive Psychology.
-Psychology of Music.
-ISSN 0305-7356 (In Press)
+Ascenso, S. and Williamon, A. and Perkins, R. (2016) Understanding the wellbeing of professional musicians through the lens of positive psychology.
+Psychology of Music, 45 (1). pp. 65-81.
+ISSN 0305-7356 (print) 1741-3087 (online)

 Fancourt, D. and Perkins, R. and Ascenso, S. and Carvalho, L. A. and Steptoe, A. and Williamon, A. (2016) Effects of group drumming interventions on anxiety, depression, social resilience and inflammatory immune response among mental health service users.
 PLOS ONE, 11 (3). pp. 1-16.
 ISSN 1932-6203 (online)